snapview/sunrise/README.md

 ### All Cells

 -   Contain values
--   Implement the `Derefencable` interface and can be dereferenced via `deref` function
+-   Implement the `Derefencable` interface and can be dereferenced via the `deref` function
--   Implement the `Destroyable` interface and can be destroyed via `destroy` function
+-   Implement the `Destroyable` interface and can be destroyed via the `destroy` function
--   Implement the `Subscribable` interface and can be subscribed via `subscribe` function and unsubscribed via `unsubscribe` function
+-   Implement the `Subscribable` interface and can be subscribed via the `subscribe` function and unsubscribed via the `unsubscribe` function

 ### Source Cells